hazelcast/hazelcast-commandline-client/README.md

 ### Building from Source

 If your platform is not one of the above, you may want to compile CLC yourself.
 Our build process is very simple and doesn't have many dependencies.
-In most cases just running `make` is sufficient to build CLC if you have the latest [Go](https://go.dev/) compiler and GNU make installed.
+In most cases, running `make` is sufficient to build CLC if you have the latest [Go](https://go.dev/) compiler and GNU make installed.
 See [Building from source](#building-from-source) section for detailed instructions.

 ## Usage Summary